Hey, I'm Steven Huang. Let's connect.

 Taught lab students how to use Python and NumPy as data analysis tools.
 Helped students learn various data science techniques, including hypothesis testing, linear regression, and classification.

-Activities: Berkeley Codebase, Cal Blueprint, CS 198 - Web Design DeCal (Instructor), CS 61A - The Structure & Interpretation of Computer Programs (Academic Intern),
+Activities: Berkeley Codebase, Cal Blueprint, CS 186 - Database Systems (uGSI), CS 198 - Web Design DeCal (Instructor), CS 61A - The Structure & Interpretation of Computer Programs (Academic Intern),

 CS 170 - Efficient Algorithms & Intractable Problems (Reader), Data 8 - Foundations of Data Science (Academic Intern)